 If you’re not a fan of mulled wine and jingling bells, you’re probably better off fleeing the country come December.
 Even those food festivals and farmers markets that don’t sell themselves as festive events tend to come draped with tinsel and trimmed with holly.
 Fortunately here at olive towers we love a bit of Christmas cheer.
-Here are eight of our favourite food festivals taking place across the UK in December.
+Here are eight of our favourite food festivals and Christmas markets taking place across the UK in December.

-York St Nicholas Christmas Festival
+York Christmas Festival

 Setting up stall in Ardingley, West Sussex, on 3 & 4 December this celebration of the coldest season should warm your festive cockles.
 Run in conjunction with the South of England Agricultural Society, the big attraction here is a market featuring over 100 food and drink producers, many of whom are from the local area.
 Street Food trucks and stalls will also be part of the festivities.
 This year’s vendors have yet to be announced but some of the most popular last year included Fine & Scandi’s hot dogs, Bocaface’s patatas bravas, Sussex Lamb’s burgers and winter cocktails from the Bug Bar).

 For gourmet gifts a little more exciting than a bottom-of-the-stocking satsuma, Padstow is a safe bet.
 Now in it’s 10th year, Padstow Christmas festival will welcome a galaxy of renowned chefs to town to cook up a winter feast (including Cornish locals Rick Stein, Paul Ainsworth and Nathan Outlaw).